Mass Timber

 ANZAC Station

-As part of the massive rail improvements being completed in Melbourne, ANZAC Station is now a new Melbourne landmark.
-Vistek supported Hess the supplier providing the detailed design for the geometrically complex station entry canopy.
-The structure also required a complex load analysis dues to the requirements of infrastructure buildings.
+ANZAC Station has become a Melbourne landmark.
+Vistek supported Hess in providing the detailed design for the station entry canopy.
+This structure also required a complex load analysis due to the requirements of infrastructure buildings.

 Architects: Hassell / Weston Williamson + Partners / RSHP